A young man is showing signs of passive suicidal ideation.

 How Charlie Health can help with passive suicidal ideation

 If you or a loved one are struggling with passive suicidal ideation, Charlie Health is here to help.
-Charlie Health’s virtual Intensive Outpatient Program (IOP) provides more than once-weekly mental health treatment for people dealing with complex mental health conditions, including suicidal ideation.
+Charlie Health’s virtual Intensive Outpatient Program (IOP) provides more than once-weekly mental health treatment for teens and adults with serious mental health conditions, including suicidal ideation.
 Our expert clinicians incorporate evidence-based therapies into individual counseling, family therapy, and group sessions.
 With treatment, managing thoughts of suicide is possible.
 Fill out the form below or give us a call to start healing today.